tinamelie/DAFTAR-ML/README.md

 * `--inner INTEGER`: Number of partitions for the inner CV loop, which optimizes hyperparameters (default: 3)
 * `--repeats INTEGER`: Number of times to repeat the entire CV process, which reduces performance variance (default: 3)

-Note: If you specify any of the CV parameters (outer, inner, repeats), you must specify all three.
+**Note**: If you specify any of the CV parameters (outer, inner, repeats), you must specify all three.

 * `--seed INTEGER`: Random seed for reproducibility.
 Using the same seed ensures identical fold splits

+**Note**: Using the same seed value in both the CV calculator and main pipeline ensures identical fold distributions.
+This allows you to validate fold quality with the CV calculator and then apply the same validated folds in your main analysis.

 ##### Output Configuration:
 * `--output_dir PATH`: Directory where output files and visualizations will be saved